dimmando/accommodation/README.md

 - [Git](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub
 - [GitHub](https://github.com/) - GitHub was used to store the project's code after being pushed from Git
 - [Heroku](https://id.heroku.com) - Heroku was used to deploy the live project
-- [Lucidchart](https://lucid.app/) - was used to design the database schema
 - [Awesome Screenshot](chrome-extension://nlipoenfbbikpbjkfpfillcgkoblgpmj/option-react.html) - Chrome extension was used to making screenshots